Air Timor

-Air Timor (Air Timor S.A.) is a travel company based in Dili, East Timor (Timor-Leste).
+Air Timor (Air Timor S.A.) was a travel company based in Dili, Timor-Leste (Timor-Leste).
 It operates as an airline, and as of October 2019 it provided services from Dili to Kupang under a charter arrangement with TransNusa, and to Singapore under a charter arrangement with Drukair.
 As of October 2019 it has no aircraft under its own registry.
-The airline has been said to have a defined strategy to become East Timor’s international and domestic airline.
+The airline has been said to have a defined strategy to become Timor-Leste’s international and domestic airline.

-The airline is registered as a public stock holding company in East Timor and has numerous domestic public investors.
-The Board of Directors comprises three Timorese representatives, including the Chairman.
+The airline is registered as a public stock holding company in Timor-Leste and has numerous domestic public investors.
+The board of directors comprises three Timorese representatives, including the chairman.
 The head office of Air Timor is located at Dili International Airport, while an administrative and operational office has been established at Changi International Airport.

 Air Timor Australia Pty.
-Ltd. is no longer affiliated with the Singaporean and Timorese Companies since breaking off in 2017.
-The Australian Company also holds an Australian AOC (Air Operators Certificate) issued by CASA (being the Australian Civil Aviation Authority).
+Ltd. is no longer affiliated with the Singaporean and Timorese companies since breaking off in 2017.
+The Australian company also holds an Australian AOC (air operator's certificate) issued by CASA (the Australian Civil Aviation Authority).